suhasHere/moq-drafts/draft-law-moq-catalog.md

 ## Terminology

- - Catalog - a Track with a reserved Track ID within an emission that defines the availability of other Tracks.
+ - Catalog - a Track with a reserved Track ID within an emission or MoQSession that defines the availability of other Tracks.
  - Emission - a collection of Tracks under a common prioritization and orchestration domain.
  - MoQ Base Protocol (MBP) - a media transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries
  - MoQ Streaming Format - a specification which defines how to stream media over the MoQ Base Protocol.
-It includes a catalog definition, a mapping of media to MBP objects, prioritization rules and additional business logic.
+It includes a catalog definition, a mapping of media to the protocol objects, prioritization rules and additional business logic.
  - Track - a sequence of Objects within MBP
- - Track ID - a string used to identify a Track
+ - Track ID - a combination of globally uniqe provider identifier and a "Track Name" which is a string used to identify a Track.

 # Catalog